unRob/milpa/.milpa/docs/milpa/command/index.md

 `!milpa!` can run two types of commands:

 - bash scripts, with an `.sh` extension, or
-- executables without an extension, in whatever language you want.
+- executables without an extension, written in whatever language you want.

 ## Spec